"Zoology" of non-invertible duality defects: the view from class $\mathcal{S}$: Introduction

-A second, complementary approach to study a 5d Symmetry TFT for the topological operators in our theory.
-In this approach the SCFT $\cT$ is expanded into a topological $d+1$-dimensional slab \bea \eea with topological boundary conditions $\cL$ on the farther end specifying the global structure of $\cT$.
-The bulk TQFT can be constructed explicitly when an holographic dual of $\cT$ is known.
+A second, complementary approach is to study a 5d Symmetry TFT for the topological operators in our theory.
+Using this method, the SCFT $\cT$ is expanded into a topological $(d+1)$-dimensional slab \bea \eea with topological boundary conditions $\cL$ on the farther end specifying the global structure of $\cT$.
+The local dynamics is encoded in the other boundary $\cR$, which can be thought of as a relative version \cite{Freed:2012bs} of $\cT$.
+The bulk TQFT can be constructed explicitly when a holographic dual of $\cT$ is known.
 The symmetry TFT for duality defects in $\cN=4$ SYM has been recently derived in \cite{Antinucci:2022vyk,Kaidi:2022cpf}.
 The self-duality symmetry has a simple interpretation in terms of topological twist defects $D[M]$ for a bulk zero-form symmetry $G(\Omega)$.
 At special points in the gravitational moduli space, which correspond to self-dual SCFTs, the Symmetry TFT must be modified by gauging a subgroup of the zero-form symmetry.
 The twisted sectors then become liberated codimension-2 operators $\fD[M]$ which, when placed at the boundary, give rise to the codimension-1 duality defects of the SCFT: \bea

-\eea For class $\cS$ theories the gauged zero-form symmetry corresponds the a subgroup $G(\Omega)$ of the large diffeomorphisms of $\Sigma_g$ which is un-Higgsed at low energies.
-Thanks to this description it is possible to compute the fusion algebra for the non-invertible duality defects by carefully examining the composition laws for $D[M]$.
+\eea For class $\cS$ theories, the gauged zero-form symmetry corresponds to a subgroup $G(\Omega)$ of the large diffeomorphisms of $\Sigma_g$ which is un-Higgsed at low energies.
+Thanks to this description, it is possible to compute the fusion algebra for the non-invertible duality defects by carefully examining the composition laws for $D[M]$.
 We explicitly construct the Symmetry TFT and use this approach to confirm our previous results, thus also providing a highly non-trivial check for the holographic proposal of \cite{Antinucci:2022vyk}.